Health Concerns

 -

-Mouth sores with drooling that child, unless child’s physician determines child is not infectious
+Mouth sores with drooling in that child, unless the child’s physician determines the child is not infectious

 -

-Rash with fever or behavioral changes until child’s physician determines illness is not a communicable disease
+Rash with fever or behavioral changes until the child’s physician determines illness is not a communicable disease

 -

-Skin sore with weeping fluid on exposed surface unable to cover with a waterproof dressing
+Skin sore with weeping fluid on the exposed surface, unable to be covered with a waterproof dressing

 -